 S.2.5.2.
-Calibration Version. - An instrument must be capable of displaying either calibration constants, a unique calibration name, or a unique calibration version number for use in verifying that the latest version of the calibration is being used to make constituent determinations.
+Calibration Version. - An instrument must be capable of displaying either calibration constants, a unique calibration name, or a unique calibration version number for use in verifying that the latest version of the calibration is being used to make constituent determinations, and that the appropriate instrument settings have been made for the calibration being used.

 [Nonretroactive and effective as of January 1, 2002].
+(Amended 2001)

-- S.2.5.3.
-Calibration Corruption.
-If calibration constants are digitally stored in an electronically alterable form, the analyzer shall be designed to make automatic checks to detect corruption of calibration constants.
+S.2.5.3.
+Calibration Corruption. - If calibration constants are digitally stored in an electronically alterable form, the analyzer shall be designed to make automatic checks to detect corruption of calibration constants.
 An error message must be displayed if calibration constants have been electronically altered.
-[Nonretroactive and effective as of January 1, 2002]. - S.2.6.
-Provision for Sealing.
-An event logger is required in the device; it must include an event counter (000 to 999), the parameter ID, the date and time of the change, and the new value of the parameter (for calibration changes consisting of multiple constants, the calibration version number may be used rather than the calibration constants.)
+[Nonretroactive as of January 1, 2002].

+S.2.6.
+Provision for Sealing. - An event logger is required in the device; it must include an event counter (000 to 999), the parameter ID, the date and time of the change, and the new value of the parameter (for calibration changes consisting of multiple constants, the calibration version number may be used rather than the calibration constants.)

 A printed copy of the information must be available through the device or through another on-site device.
 The event logger shall have a capacity to retain records equal to twenty-five (25) times the number of sealable parameters in the device, but not more than 1000 records are required.
 (Note: Does not require 1000 changes to be stored for each parameter.)

-[Nonretroactive and effective as of January 1, 2002] (Amended 1997)
+[Nonretroactive as of January 1, 2002] (Amended 1997)